 The Best Devices for Engineering Students

 In order to qualify as the best laptop for college engineering students, a machine needs a decently large screen, plenty of RAM, and a powerful processor that can handle demanding 3D modeling software.
 You're likely not going to have the thinnest or lightest machine on campus; you need a real workhorse.
 Your college probably has specific requirements for student devices, so be sure you understand what those are.
-Here are four solid options for this category, ranked from highest price to lowest price.
+Here are four solid options for this category.

 1. Dell XPS 15

-The XPS 15 features a 15.6-inch full-HD display and offers good all-day performance, lasting over seven hours before running out of juice.
+The XPS 15 features a 15.6-inch full-HD display that maximizes space through the use of super-thin bezels.
+It offers good all-day performance, lasting over seven hours before running out of juice.
 It has a Core i7 processor, 16GB of RAM, and a 512GB solid-state drive for storage.
-The webcam is in a strange spot at the bottom left corner of the screen, but that might not be a big deal to you.

 This laptop's Core i7 processor, 16GB of RAM, and NVIDIA Quadro graphics card means it can handle programs like AutoCAD or Photoshop.
 The ThinkPad P52s can go more than eight hours on a single charge, which isn't too shabby for a mobile workstation.
 It also stands up to bumps and drops, and it includes a splash-proof keyboard.
 It does tend to run hot on the bottom, though.